Skip to content

 Workers’ Compensation Insurance

-Every state, as well as the federal government, has a Workers’ Compensation program for employees who are injured on the job.
-It’s important to note that laws vary from state to state, and updates occur on different timelines.
+Every state, as well as the federal government, has a workers’ compensation program for employees who are injured on the job.
+The laws vary from state to state, and updates occur on different timelines.
 It’s important to track these changes closely, especially if you have offices in more than one state.
 Businesses face several common compliance challenges:

 • Not filing or accurately completing forms